 NUR 345 Global Health.
-2 cr.
+3 cr.

 Examination of the issues of culture and regionalism in the context of modern international concerns relating to health and the professional nurse's role at the microsystem and macrosystem levels.
 Exploration of the role of population-specific disease processes for a grassroots approach to healthcare based upon current evidence-based practice.
 Examination of a selection of world cultures in the context of health, health care programs, economics, social policy, and warfare across the globe.
-Prereq: BIO 225, BIO 255, NUR 305, NUR 315.
+The course includes an observational clinical experience in a country outside of the United States Prereq: BIO 225, BIO 255, NUR 305, NUR 315.